pouriyajamshidi/benchmarks/README.md

 ## Contribution

 All contributions are welcome.
 However, please keep in mind that your implementation must be producible in different languages and generic unless we specifically agree otherwise.

+All the versions should be kept similar at all times to keep this fair.